 Our needs for attention and appreciation may be basic, and grounded in survival as a child, but for some people, those needs are especially potent.

-In an article, Ben Kingsley commented about being a performer as a child, like so many other gifted actors, and some hurtful responses from his parents.
+Ben Kingsley has commented about being a performer as a child, and like so many other people, experiencing some hurtful responses from his parents.

 “Their way was to mock – ‘when are you going to finish with this acting lark’, that sort of thing.
 My mother, far from being proud, was very jealous of my success.”

 [She was an actress, with only a few small roles, according to Kingsley.]

 His interviewer notes that mention of being knighted, in 2002, “seems to make Kingsley glow.”

 “I told you about my parents, and the fact that any kind of embrace was totally absent from my life,” he says.